cvakiitho/Webshare-download-manager/README.md

 ## Usage

 - login with username and password set via Config
 - enter what you want to download into search
+- Pick what you want to download from a search results
--  First .avi / .mkv / .mp4 that is smaller then SIZE(4GB default - in config.py), ordered by popularity will start downloading
+- First .avi / .mkv / .mp4 that is smaller then SIZE(4GB default - in config.py), and larger then 100MB will appear in search results